15 Ways to Reduce Cart Abandonment in Your eCommerce Store

 5. Save Customer Details for Smooth Checkout

-You can make repeat sales to loyal customers much easier by saving their details and providing an expedited checkout process each time they come back.
+Repeat sales to loyal customers becomes much easier by saving their details for an expedited checkout process each time they come back.

 6. Offer Guest Checkout Options

-Saving customer details makes it easier for repeat customers to check out, but a lot of people don't want to do this.
+While saving customer details makes it easier for repeat customers to check out, many people don't want to do this.

-Offering guest checkout as an option satisfies these users, giving them a way to make a purchase without handing over a bunch of personal information to an eCommerce site they don't know.
+Offering guest checkout as an option will appeal to these users, giving them a way to make a purchase without handing over a bunch of personal information to an eCommerce site they don't know.

 7. Show Savings at Checkout